How to Consolidate Your Credit Card Debt: 5 Simple Ways

 • The lower monthly minimum gives you some breathing room in your monthly budget

-• Could help you repay debts sooner
+• It could help you repay debts sooner

 Cons